XRPLF/xrpl-dev-portal/content/references/protocol/ledger-data/ledger-entry-types/check.md

 ---
 html: check.html
 parent: ledger-entry-types.html
+seo:
-blurb: A check that can be redeemed for money by its destination.
+    description: A check that can be redeemed for money by its destination.
 labels:
   - Checks
 ---